glasnt/talks/2017_05_PyCon_US_Snek/slides.md

 Note:
 ---

+# ... <!-- .slide: class="center" -->

-# ... (process on how to call the valid_username method now it's embeded)
+Note: (process on how to call the valid_username method now it's embeded)

-Note: TODO How to then call a python-function in javascript? just the `valid_username` call from javascript?
+TODO How to then call a python-function in javascript? just the `valid_username` call from javascript?
 ---

 ## Doesn't this already exist? <!-- .slide: class="center" -->